0xNyme/test-readme/README.md

 Rust is ideal for building reliable and efficient software.

 ## Learn More
 For more information, visit the [official Rust website](https://www.rust-lang.org/).

+**Fact:** Rust has been voted the "most loved programming language" in the Stack Overflow Developer Survey for multiple consecutive years.